gristlabs/grist-help/help/glossary.md

 ## Widget Options

-Every widget can have its appearance and behavior customized.
+Every page widget can have its appearance and behavior customized.
 How this is done varies between widget, but can always be done systematically by clicking on the three-dot menu on the top right of a widget and selecting "Widget options".

 ## Wrap Text

-What happens to the content in a column cell when it is very long depends on the "Wrap Text" setting.
-If the setting is not enabled, the cell size is not affected by the content, and only the part of the content that fits within the cell will be shown.
-If the setting *is* enabled, the height of the cell is increased so that all the content is visible (by wrapping).
+Normally, content that doesn't fit in the width of a cell is truncated, with "..." indicating that part of the data is hidden.
+When "Wrap Text" setting is enabled, long lines will wrap, and the cell will get taller to include all content.
 An example of wrapping is given in the [CRM tutorial](lightweight-crm.md#linking-tables-visually).